On the equivalence of all models for $(\infty,2)$-categories: Outer cartesian fibrations

-This construction can also be understood in terms of the \ndef{Gray product} of scaled simplicial sets, which we will further study in~\cite{GagnaHarpazLanariFibrationsI}.
+This construction can also be understood in terms of the \ndef{Gray product} of scaled simplicial sets.
+We further study this tensor product in~\cite{GagnaHarpazLanariGrayLaxFunctors}, where we also compare it with Vertity's Gray product of 2-complicial sets (see~\cite[\S2]{VerityComplicial} and~\cite{OzornovaRovelliVerityGray}), showing that they induce the same tensor product on the \(\infty\)-category of \((\infty, 2)\)-categories.
 For our purpose here let us consider the following limited variant: \begin{define} Let \(K\) and \(L\) be two simplicial sets.
-The \ndef{Gray product} \(K \times_{\gr} L\) is the \emph{scaled} simplicial set whose underlying simplicial set is the cartesian product \(K \times L\) and such that a \(2\)-simplex \(\sig\colon \Del^2 \to K \times L\) is thin if and only if the following conditions hold: \begin{enumerate} \item The image of \(\sig\) in both \(K\) and \(L\) is degenerate. \item Either \(\sig|_{\Del^{\{1,2\}}}\) maps to a degenerate edge in \(K\) or \(\sig|_{\Del^{\{0,1\}}}\) maps to a degenerate edge in \(L\). \end{enumerate} \end{define}
+The \ndef{Gray product} \(K \mgr L\) is the \emph{scaled} simplicial set whose underlying simplicial set is the cartesian product \(K \times L\) and such that a \(2\)-simplex \(\sig\colon \Del^2 \to K \times L\) is thin if and only if the following conditions hold: \begin{enumerate} \item The image of \(\sig\) in both \(K\) and \(L\) is degenerate. \item The \(1\)-simplex \(\sig|_{\Del^{\{1,2\}}}\) maps to a degenerate edge in \(K\) or \(\sig|_{\Del^{\{0,1\}}}\) maps to a degenerate edge in \(L\) (or both). \end{enumerate} \end{define}

-In terms of this Gray product we can describe the \(n\)-simplices in \(\Hom_{\C}(x,y)\) as maps \(f\colon\Del^1 \times_{\gr} \Del^n \to \C\) such that \(f|_{\{0\} \times \Del^n}\) is constant on \(x\) and \(f|_{\{1\} \times \Del^n}\) is constant on \(y\).
-An edge \(\Del^1 \times_{\gr} \Del^1 \to \C\) is marked exactly when it factors through the map \(\Del^1 \times_{\gr} \Del^1 \to \Del^1_{\flat} \times \Del^1_{\flat}\).
+In terms of this Gray product we can describe the \(n\)-simplices in \(\Hom_{\C}(x,y)\) as maps \(f\colon\Del^1 \mgr \Del^n \to \C\) such that \(f|_{\{0\} \times \Del^n}\) is constant on \(x\) and \(f|_{\{1\} \times \Del^n}\) is constant on \(y\).
+An edge \(\Del^1 \mgr \Del^1 \to \C\) is marked exactly when it factors through the map \(\Del^1 \mgr \Del^1 \to \Del^1_{\flat} \times \Del^1_{\flat}\).

 Now recall from \S\ref{s:join} that for \(y \in \C\), the map of scaled simplicial sets \(p\colon\ovl{\C}_{/y} \to \C\) is an outer cartesian fibration (Corollary~\ref{c:slice}) and all the marked edges of \(\C_{/y}\) are \(p\)-cartesian.
-If \(x \in \C\) is then another vertex then by Remark~\ref{r:fibers} the fiber \((\ovl{\C}_{/y})_x\) is a weak \(\infty\)-bicategory in which all triangles are thin, and every marked edge in \((\ovl{\C}_{/y})_x\) is an equivalence.
+If \(x \in \C\) is then another vertex then by Remark~\ref{r:fibers} the fiber \((\ovl{\C}_{/y})_x\) is a weak \(\infty\)-bicategory in which all triangles are thin, and every marked edge in \(({\C}_{/y})_x\) is an equivalence.
 Forgetting the scaling, we will denote by \(\Hom^{\triangleright} _{\C}(x,y)\) the underlying \emph{marked} simplicial set of \((\C_{/y})_x\).
 In particular, \(\Hom^{\triangleright} _{\C}(x,y)\) is an \(\infty\)-category endowed with a marking, and all marked edges are equivalences.

 \begin{const} We construct a natural map of marked simplicial sets

 Explicitly the \(n\)-simplices of \(\Hom^{\triangleright}_{\C}(x,y)\) are given by maps